SebastiaanZ/simple-django-app/README.md

-# simple-django-app
+# A simple Django application
-A simple Django application
+A simple Django application using class-based views.